Introduction

 J-couplings (gas-phase) at PBE/pcJ-3.

-module, the content of the sets will depend on the installed version of hqs_nmr_parameters
+Like for all other modules, the content of the sets and especially their descriptions will depend on the installed version of hqs-nmr-parameters

 .